 Baked Ziti with Crunchy Italian Salad and Garlic Bread

-The classic Italian supper comes together remarkably quickly -- an easy baked ziti recipe is paired with a green salad that is tossed in mere minutes.
+The classic Italian supper comes together remarkably quickly -- garlic bread bakes alongside the ziti, and a green salad is tossed in mere minutes.

 - Total Time: